Dan Quine

-Daniel Nicholas Quine (formerly known as Daniel Nicholas Crow) is a computer scientist.
+Daniel Nicholas Quine (formerly known as Daniel Nicholas Crow) is a British computer scientist.
 He is the AI and Engineering lead for education at the Chan Zuckerberg Initiative.

 Early career

 Quine learned to program on a ZX81 and a BBC Micro in the 1980s.

 He received a BSc in Computer Science from the University of Leeds, and earned his PhD in Artificial Intelligence from Leeds in 1995.
 His thesis work used machine learning algorithms to discover patterns in user interactions.

 In the mid-1990s he was Head of Software Development for Art of Memory where he produced the Story of Glass multimedia kiosk and CD-ROM amongst others.

 Silicon Valley

 In 1996, Quine joined Apple Computer where he initially worked as the lead software engineer on the Apple Media Tool.
 He was also the manager of the Hypercard engineering team and the QuickTime applications team.
 He worked closely with Steve Jobs on the QuickTime Player application and was co-inventor of two software patents with Jobs.
 In August 2011, Quine was interviewed by the BBC to discuss Steve Jobs' resignation as CEO of Apple.

 After leaving Apple in 2000, Quine worked at a number of technology startups.
 He was the Chief Scientist of guru.com where he developed the SmartMatch intelligent search engine.
 After guru.com was acquired by Unicru, Quine stayed on as Chief Scientist and Chief Architect until 2005.

 In 2005, Quine co-founded Blurb.com.
 As Chief Technology Officer of Blurb he led the development and launch of their first BookSmart product.